bytes-zone/infrastructure.v1/README.md

-# Infrastructure
+# Infrastructure in the Bytes Zone

-These are the configs and infra stuff for this site (name TBD)!
+These are the configs and infra stuff for git.bytes.zone!

 - `gitea`: system configuration for the gitea instance
 - `nix`: pinned nix stuff, both tools and upstreams for nixos